-Nikolas Zimmerman: Yeah hi, this is Nilolas Zimmerman from Igalia
+Nikolas Zimmermann: Yeah hi, this is Nilolas Zimmermann from Igalia

-Nikolas Zimmerman: That’s right.
-And I feel really fortunate to have had this, let’s say, old school education by accident.
+Nikolas Zimmermann: That's right.
+And I feel really fortunate to have had this, let's say, old school education by accident.
 It really helps to learn things from really the basic concepts onwards.

 Brian Kardell: But then you shifted and you started using those more modern computers.
 Like, what happened?

 Nikolas Zimmermann: Right, so well… At some point my father discovered that there was something called Q-Basic available on his machine.
 Back then I think he had a DOS machine with windows 3, or something?
 I discovered this and it was really perfect since I could finally save my work and I could work on multiple projects and toy around.
 My father, back then, was a tax accountant.
 And I managed to crash his machine two times, basically erasing everything so he had to redo a lot of work for his clients - which took him months, I think, since he wasn't used to backups.